FoalTS/foal/docs/basics/controller-decorators.md

 ## Families

-There are two families: framework controller decorators and contextual controller decorators.
-The first ones are specific to express (or socket.io in the future).
-The other ones work with a `context`.
+There are two families: express and contextual controller decorators.

 Examples on how to create them:
 ```ts